-Most of the competing projects have glorified the cupola as a symbol of the heavens and of God himself, whereas in the mosque-type (which is different from certain types of Christian churches) the cupola is never the dominant theme, given that one of the geometric properties of the cupola - its centralising force - contradicts the linear and parallel geometry of the faithful united in collective prayer facing the gibla.
+Most of the competing projects have glorified the cupola as a symbol of the heavens and of God himself, whereas in the mosque-type (which is different from certain types of Christian churches) the cupola is never the dominant theme. given that one of the geometric properties of the cupola - its centralising force - contradicts the linear and parallel geometry of the faithful united in collective prayer facing the gibla.
 One of the projects, that by Mr. Makiya, goes so far in exploiting the dome that the qibla wall becomes transformed into a vast apse, which in fact runs contrary to the spirit of the Mosque typology.

 In my opinion, modernity therefore consists in a return to the essential aspects of a primitive typology for the prayer hall.

 With regard to the courtyard which precedes the hall and which serves, as everyone knows, for prayer as well, it should retain a closed, autonomous, mineral quality, protected from the exterior; its geometry ought to be a reflection of that of the prayer hall.

 Several of the present projects, either out of a desire to be modern or out of a misunderstanding of the problem, radically transform the idea of the court.
 Mr. Makiya make it into a vast, monumental square open to the winds.
-Mr. Venturi treats it like a public hall by covering it with a cupola, while Mr Al-Madfai gives the closed, geometric character of the court but weakens its autonomy, its isolation as a space unto itself. by giving it the function of a distribution area for annexes to the Mosque.
-Only Mr. Bofill and Mr. Alousi give back to the court its true character of a room open to the sky, a space conducive to prayer for the believer, but also designed for praver.
+Mr. Venturi treats it like a public hall by covering it with a cupola, while Mr Al-Madfai gives it the aspect of a garden that serves as a transition between the prayer hall and surrounding buildings.
+Finally, and certainly more subtly, Mr. Badran preserves the closed, geometric character of the court but weakens its autonomy, its isolation as a space unto itself, by giving it the function of a distribution area for annexes to the Mosque.
+Only Mr. Bofill and Mr. Alousi give back to the court its true character of a room open to the sky. a space conducive to prayer for the believer, but also designed for prayer.
 The places for ablutions which accompany and/or precede the court have vanished, or been assimilated into "modern sanitary facilities", in all of the projects except one (by Mr. Alousi) which is to say they have simply been relegated to the level of hygiene, or total insignificance.
-Paradoxically. however, many of the competitors have included ornamental pools, a symbolic incorporation of water, without realising that it is precisely in the cleansing act that the symbol retains its maximum effect.
+Paradoxically, however, many of the competitors have included ornamental pools, a symbolic incorporation of water, without realising that it is precisely in the cleansing act that the symbol retains its maximum effect.
 To be convinced of this, it should suffice to take a look at several superb examples of ablution places in mosques throughout the Islamic world, whether in Turkey, India, Yemen, Egypt or Morocco.